w3c/automotive-viss2/README.md

 The mechanism of using the sub-protocol parameter to invoke encoding scheme can easily be extended to use other compression schemes.
 For more information about the reference encoding, see README in the utils directory.

-## Access security
+## Access control
-The access security model in the W3C VISS v2 specification is supported, with the exception of the authentication step.
+The access control model in the W3C VISS v2 specification is supported, with the exception of the authentication step.
 The implementation would not pass a security check, for eample the shared key for token signature verification is hardcoded with a redable text as value.
 The access control model architecture is shown below.
 ![Access control architecture](pics/W3C_VISS_v2_access_control_model.png?raw=true)
-The README in the client/client-1.0/Javascript directory describes the requests a client must issue first to the Access Grant server, and then to the Access Token server in order to obtain an Access token.<br>
+The README in the client/client-1.0/Javascript directory describes the requests a client must issue first to the Access Grant Token server, and then to the Access Token server in order to obtain an Access token.<br>
 HTML client implementations for respective access can also be found in the directory.